noahehall/theBookOfNoah/0legacy/intellij.md

 - jetbrains-toolbox: jetbrains app to install all of their expensive stuff
   - save to /opt

+### gotchas

+- empty package directories will be compressed
+  - fkn gets me every time `poop.flush` is two directories, not one
+  - click the gear icon in the top right of hte project window and disable that dumb azz shiz

 ## intellij community

 - install via toolbox and move on with your life